trueos/trueos-docs/trueos-handbook/preinstall.rst

 :samp:`md5 Downloads/TrueOS-2017-04-21-x64-DVD.iso.md5`,
 substitute the name and location of the downloaded file.

+If you prefer using the **OpenPGP** *.sig* file, use your preferred utility to verify the signature.
+The
+`OpenPGP website <http://openpgp.org/>`_ has numerous recommendations for verification utilities.

 .. index:: burn installation media
 .. _Burning the Installation Media: